by Leah Bhabha

 Without the bounds of time, stomach capacity, or the current pandemic, where would chefs eat?
 We asked them.
 Introducing My Perfect Food Day, a monthly feature where industry members share the tables they’d visit and the dishes they’d savor in varied locales.

-First up is Executive Chef Gabe Erales of Austin’s Comedor.
+First up is Gabe Erales, formerly of Austin’s Comedor.
 The El Paso native opened the downtown Mexican spot in 2019 after widespread experience at notable restaurants both domestic (La Condesa and Fonda San Miguel) and international (Noma).
-His bold, colorful food is a salve for the city in the current moment.
-“We have been so fortunate to have a strong showing of guests for dine-in as well as through Assembly Kitchen,” says Chef Gabe.
-“We wanted to provide an intimate dining experience for our guests at home while still being able to enjoy Comedor food and drinks.”

 As summer draws to a close, he’s looking ahead and hoping for more assistance in the industry.
 “The food system truly is a closed loop circle that everybody must support to preserve,” he adds.
 “As restaurants were closed and restricted, people were forced to cook more, which gave a true understanding of what the hospitality industry means and how difficult it can be sometimes for both FOH and BOH."